 What are the benefits for me and our organisation?

-Ultimately, new and better solutions to one of your current challenges.
+Ultimately, the opportunity to develop new work, with new health partners, and have a positive impact on people’s health and wellbeing through creativity.
 We know that collaborative innovation leads to better ideas, so the safe and supportive space of the programme will allow you to approach your challenge by drawing on skills, knowledge and networks from across all the Seed teams to get the very best outcome for your organisation and your cohort.
 In the webinars, facilitated by the HARP team, you will take part in creative and engaging activities that will help you tackle your challenge, and you will also be assigned a HARP Coach to keep in touch with your progress and be a sounding board for ideas and challenges.